Amos Goldberg

 Amos Goldberg (עמוס גולדברג; born 1966) is a professor in the Department of Jewish History and Contemporary Jewry at the Hebrew University of Jerusalem and a fellow of the Van Leer Jerusalem Institute, also sitting on the institute's editorial board.
 Goldberg has published widely on The Holocaust, and was the editor of the journal Dapim: Studies on the Holocaust (2004–2014).

-Since the Israeli invasion of the Gaza Strip, Goldberg has accused Israel of carrying out genocide in Gaza.
+Since April 2024, during the Israeli invasion of the Gaza Strip, Goldberg has accused Israel of carrying out genocide in Gaza.